-The implementation of EM in the herring fishery would be based on the ongoing EM exempted fishing permit program for the West Coast whiting fishery that is expected to be transitioned into regulation by 2017.
-The implementation of portside sampling in the herring fishery would be based on the existing portside sampling program for the midwater trawl fleet operated by the Massachusetts Division of Marine Fisheries and Maine Department of Marine Resources.
+The implementation of EM in the herring fishery would be informed by NMFS's evaluation of EM aboard midwater trawl vessels participating in the herring and mackerel fisheries as well as the exempted fishing permit program for the West Coast whiting fishery that is expected to be transitioned into regulation by 2017.
+The implementation of portside sampling in the herring fishery would be informed by the existing portside sampling programs operated by the Massachusetts Division of Marine Fisheries and Maine Department of Marine Resources.

 Slippage restrictions, reporting requirements, and consequences are intended to improve catch monitoring by minimizing discarding events to help ensure that total catch is available for sampling.
-Because there in value in comparing information on discarding and catch composition collected by an SBRM observer with data collected by EM and portside sampling, the coverage target for EM and portside sampling is calculated independent of and in addition to SBRM coverage.
+Because there is value in comparing information on discarding and catch composition collected by an SBRM observer with data collected by EM and portside sampling, the coverage target for EM and portside sampling is calculated independent of and in addition to SBRM coverage.